snehil03july/MoErGAN/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+## M-Art Dataset

+The M-Art (Motion-Artifacts) dataset is a collection of MRI scans specifically curated to study and mitigate the effects of motion artifacts in brain imaging.
+This dataset includes MRI scans captured under varying conditions of head motion: no motion, slight motion, and extreme motion.

+### Dataset Access

+The M-Art dataset can be accessed and downloaded from the following sources:

+- **OpenNeuro**: The dataset is publicly available on OpenNeuro at [M-Art Dataset on OpenNeuro](https://openneuro.org/datasets/ds004173/versions/1.0.2).

+- **University of Exeter OneDrive**: For members of the University of Exeter, the dataset is also available via OneDrive.
+Please use your university email ID to access the dataset: [M-Art Dataset on OneDrive](https://universityofexeteruk-my.sharepoint.com/:f:/g/personal/sk895_exeter_ac_uk/EiAEft9oryhAhJXbj6lJJGsBD_HwZK5J7WF0QcxLlNwOfg?e=4zsWv3).

+### Data Contents

+The dataset includes the following:

+- **No Motion**: MRI scans captured with no intentional head motion.
+- **Slight Motion**: MRI scans captured with slight, controlled head motion.
+- **Extreme Motion**: MRI scans captured with significant head motion.

+This dataset is ideal for research in motion artifact correction, training machine learning models, and enhancing the quality of MRI images.

 ### Prerequisites
 - Python 3.8+